TOD worse than first predicted

-What you will witness over the next few years is the complete destruction of Ku-ring-gai’s magnificent heritage and environment as we know it!
+What is being planned is the complete destruction of Ku-ring-gai’s magnificent heritage and environment as we know it!

-It is estimated that 90% of Ku-ring-gai’s urban areas will be impacted with up zoning!
+It is estimated that 90% of Ku-ring-gai will be up zoned.

 This SMH article below by Michael Kozial (30.8.24) reveals why it is so important to support the Ku-ring-gai Council’s legal action against the NSW Government’s Transport Orientated Development (TOD).